ScrappyHub/rooted-core/docs/NOTIFICATIONS_SYSTEM.md

 ## 7. Security

+---

+##8.
+Harden update to Notifications

 * ✅ Users only read their own notifications via RLS
 * ✅ Admins can audit delivery
 * ✅ Service role can mark delivery

+* Marketplace & Analytics RLS Audit

+For bids, bulk_offers, bulk_offer_analytics, vendor_analytics_*:

+Remove or tighten any legacy policy that:

+Uses USING (true) for all authenticated users, or

+Ignores feature_flags and provider ownership.

+Ensure at least one policy per table enforces:

+Provider ownership (owner_user_id = auth.uid() where relevant)

+AND the correct feature flag (public.has_feature(auth.uid(), '…'))

 ---